-- 1. The early trade union movement was led by philanthropists and social reformers. - 2.
-Sound financial position is an essential ingredient for the effective functioning of trade unions, because in the process of rendering services or fulfilling their goals, trade unions have to perform a variety of functions and organise programmes which require enormous financial commitments. - 3.
+- 1. The exchange Unions and commercial Disputes (amendment) invoice, 1988, seeks to provide for the charter of a bargaining council to barter and settle business disputes with the enterprise. - 2 Sound economic role is an important component for the effective functioning of change unions, due to the fact inside the manner of rendering offerings or fulfilling their dreams, exchange unions need to carry out a variety of functions and organise programmes which require giant monetary commitments. - 3.
 The Third Five Year Plan (1961-66) envisaged a marked shift in the policy of recognition of trade unions.
 It was stated in the plan that 'the basis for recognition of unions, adopted as a part of the Code of Discipline will pave the way for the growth of strong and healthy trade unionism in the country.
-A union can claim recognition if it has a continuing membership of at least 15 per cent of the workers in the establishment over a period of 6 months and will be entitled to be recognized as a representative union for an industry or a local area, if it has membership of at least 25 per cent of workers. - 4.
-The Trade Unions and Industrial Disputes (Amendment) Bill, 1988, seeks to provide for the constitution of a bargaining council to negotiate and settle industrial disputes with the employer. - 5.
-The ICFTU was dissolved on 31 October 2006 when it merged with the World Confederation of Labour (WCL) to form the International Trade Union Confederation (ITUC). - 6.
+A union can claim recognition if it has a continuing membership of at least 15 per cent of the workers in the establishment over a period of 6 months and will be entitled to be recognized as a representative union for an industry or a local area, if it has membership of at least 25 per cent of workers. - 1.
+The ICFTU was dissolved on 31 October 2006 whilst it merged with the World Confederation of Labour (WCL) to shape the International Trade Union Confederation (ITUC). - 4.
+The world FederationofTradeUnions (WFTU) turned into set up in 1945 to replace the Internationa Federation of TradeUnions. - 5.
+The ICFTU was dissolved on 31 October 2006 when it merged with the World Confederation of Labour (WCL) to form the International Trade Union Confederation(ITUC). - 6.
 The World Federation of Trade Unions (WFTU) was established in 1945 to replace the International Federation of Trade Unions.